augustjohansson/customquad/README.md

 user-specified quadrature rules in different elements specified at runtime.
 These can be used for performing surface and volume integrals over cut elements in methods such as CutFEM, TraceFEM and
 \phi-FEM.
-The user can also provide normals in the surface quadrature points.
+The user can also provide normals in the quadrature points.

 ## Dependencies